Neurofibromatosis type I: Cancer

+Breast cancer

+Biological females with NF also have a five-fold increased risk of breast cancer and may have an increased breast cancer related mortality.
+The median survival for breast cancer in people with NF was 5 years vs. the reported median survival of over 20 years in the general population using the SEER database.

 Cause

 Neurofibromin 1 gene

 NF-1 is a microdeletion syndrome caused by a mutation of a gene located on chromosomal segment 17q11.2 on the long arm of chromosome 17 which encodes a protein known as neurofibromin (not to be confused with the disorder itself) which plays a role in cell signaling.
 The Neurofibromin 1 gene is a negative regulator of the Ras oncogene signal transduction pathway.
 It stimulates the GTPase activity of Ras.
-It shows greater affinity for RAS p21 protein activator 1, but lower specific activity.
-The mRNA for this gene is subject to RNA editing (CGA->UGA->Arg1306Term) resulting in premature translation termination.
-Alternatively spliced transcript variants encoding different isoforms have also been described for this gene.

 In 1989, through linkage and cross over analyses, neurofibromin was localized to chromosome 17.
 It was localized to the long arm of chromosome 17 by chance when researchers discovered chromosome exchanges between chromosome 17 with chromosome 1 and 22.
 This exchange of genetic material presumably caused a mutation in the neurofibromin gene, leading to the NF1 phenotype.
 Two recurrent microdeletion types with microdeletion breakpoints located in paralogous regions flanking NF1 (proximal NF1-REP-a and distal NF1-REP-c for the 1.4 Mb type-1 microdeletion, and SUZ12 and SUZ12P for the 1.2 Mb type-2 microdeletion), are found in most cases.